 3 Restrictions on Use of Services

-a) The Services may be used by the Partner, its employees and Customers only.
+a) The Services may be used by the Partner, its employees and Clients only.

-b) The Partner must ensure that the Partner and Customer’s employees use the Services:
+b) The Partner must ensure that the Partner and Client’s employees use the Services:

-с) Services and content shall not be used for any commercial purpose beyond that designed by the Supplier.
+c) Services and content shall not be used for any commercial purpose beyond that designated by the Supplier.

 d) Email forwarding web services shall not be used for bulk transfers of mail from any source; as the service is intended for individual users only.

-e) The Partner must not, and must ensure that its Customers and Personnel do not:
+e) The Partner must not, and must ensure that its Clients and staff do not:

 i. infringe any third party’s copyright, patent, trademark, trade secret or other proprietary rights or rights of publicity or privacy;